You can use the speed test below to measure both the download and upload speeds of your Internet connection.

 Mbps: Megabits per second.
 Mbps is used to measure the capacity and speed of data transfer, referring to your download and upload speeds.

 Download speed: The speed at which data is downloaded from the web to your computer or your mobile device.
-For example, when you’re streaming videos or loading webpages.
+For example, when you’re streaming videos, surfing the web or loading webpages.

 Ping: This is the reaction time of your connection—how fast you get a response after you’ve sent out a request.
 A fast ping means a more responsive connection, and it is especially important in applications where timing is everything (such as in video games).
 Ping is measured in milliseconds (ms).